felicitia/TestAnalyzer/README.md

 ------
 Instructions for getting final results of appflow, craftdroid, perfect, naive
+1. For appflow, you need to first update its original mapping results by adding columns of original GUI event id, original GUI event xpath, prediction canonical id, correct canonical id.

-1. For appflow, run appflow/gui_mapper_appflow.py first to get the mapping results (e.g., transferred tests).
+Then run appflow/gui_mapper_appflow.py first to get the mapping results (e.g., transferred tests).
 Similarly, run baseline/gui_mapper_naive.py and gui_mapper_perfect.py to get corresponding mapping results.

 For craftdroid, craftdroid/process_craftdroid_results.py helps with manually constructing craftdroid's raw mapping results of GUI elements (e.g., CraftDroid Transfer Results - Etsy-Geek.csv) based on the published results.
 With such results, run craftdroid/gui_mapper_craftdroid.py to get the mapping results in the same manner as the other gui mappers mentioned above.